ga-curriculum/men-stack-embedding-related-data-skyrockit/build-and-use-the-applications-controller/README.md

 # ![MEN Stack Embedding Related Data - Skyrockit - Build and Use the Applications Controller](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to create and integrate an `application` controller in their project.
+**Learning objective:** By the end of this lesson, students will be able to create and integrate an `applications` controller in their project.

 ## Creating our Application Controller